 Zoom out on samples.
 To zoom out click either 'Zoom out' or 'Clear zoom' at the top of the Visual Spreadsheet.

-Create a Visual Spreadsheet looking at TP53 gene expression and mutation in GDC TCGA Lower Grade Glioma.
+Create a Visual Spreadsheet looking at TP53 gene expression and mutation in samples from patients in the GDC TCGA Lower Grade Glioma study.